Favorite TV Hangout Spots: Restaurants

 If the cast of That 70’s Show wasn’t in "the circle" or Eric’s basement, they were all meeting up at The Hub for a bite to eat and dim-witted banter.
 Over the years The Hub underwent noticeable construction and in the early years, famous comedian Mitch Hedberg tended the counter/sold marijuana to the cast members.
 The terrible service and pretty average food might not have been too appealing, but it would have been cool to run into the gang there!

-Archie Bunker's Place,
+Archie Bunker's Place, All in the Family

 The loose-lipped, crass Archie Bunker owned his own bar and restaurant where family members and people in his world would pass through and make life "miserable" for the old grump.
 We would love to be able to pull up a stool at Archie’s place to watch the antics!